 Then I ladled in a little of the hot brine.
 Leave 1/4 inch of head space (the amount of space between the top of the food in the jar and the top of the jar).

-the crayon technique, label your jars while the lids are still hot.
+11) Remove the jars when the process has been completed.
+Using the crayon technique, label your jars while the lids are still hot.
 I always put my jars on a towel in a corner on my counter to cool.
 Let the jars cool completely, check the seals, and store for up to 1 year in a cool dark location.
 Makes about 5 half pints.